 We have heard numerous Denver homeowners worrying about skyrocketing energy bills during summers as they continue using air conditioners to enjoy the peace and comfort of their homes.

 But as the temperature soars, can Denver homeowners minimize their rising energy bills?
-Luckily, there are some simple tips that you can apply to control your energy costs during this summer:
+Luckily, there are some simple tips that you can apply to control your energy costs during this summer: One effective approach is to implement energy-efficient cooling strategies for homes, such as using programmable thermostats to optimize air conditioning settings.

 Upgrade your Windows and Use Blinds